ZisisFl/content-based-image-search/README.md

 ## Requirments
 ### Python
-You will need to create a Python virtual environment and install the packages found in requirements.txt file.
+You will need to create a Python virtual environment and install the packages found in base_requirements.txt file.

 Create and activate Python virtual env using anaconda
 ```sh